NeoTim/Epic-Vegas-IV/README.md

 # Epic Vegas IV
-Epic Vegas IV is my first iOS App.
+Epic Vegas IV is social networking app for iOS.
 It was created for attendees of a fourth annual birthday celebration in Las Vegas.
 I did it for fun and also to learn iOS development.

 ## Features
 * Ability to post messages and photos to a public feed